dreispt/anygrate/README.rst

 Data moved to another table (table merging)
 -------------------------------------------

-When input lines must move to a different table but the target table you want the foreign keys pointing to them to be kept so that they point to the new table after migration, you should use the ``__moved__`` statement.
+When input lines must move to a different table, you want the foreign keys pointing to them to be kept so that they point to the new table after migration, you should use the ``__moved__`` statement.